jiezhoucs/must-read/notes/pl/2020-UnsafeRust-ICSE20.md

       C or other languages

 **What operations used by developers that require the unsafe keyword?**
-- call a non-syscall external C function (45%)
+- Calling a non-syscall external C function (45%)
-- call an unsafe Rust function (25%)
+- Calling an unsafe Rust function (25%)
-- work with C-style pointers (25%)
+- Working with C-style pointers (25%)
-- work with SIMD intrinsics (5%)
+- Working with SIMD intrinsics (5%)

-#### Core technique
-A extended call graph where each node contains not only the function, but a list of generic type parameters and type substitutions for those when available.

 ### What are the strengths of this paper?
-- Worked on a potentially dangerous but not yet well-understood problem---how dangerous is encapsulated unsafety?
+- It works on a potentially dangerous but not yet well-understood problem---how dangerous is encapsulated unsafety?
 This paper does not have a perfect answer for it but it makes good contributions in this direction.